DimitarPanayotov/personal-finance-tracker/DEVELOPMENT_PLAN.md

 - Created the controller and tested in Postman - everything is ok!
 - Created global exception handler + error responses

+## Day 7 Progress
+- Created Get User by Id query request
+- Tested with Postman and added custom Exception, updated the Exception Handler

 ## Next Steps
 - Services and controllers - make query and command interfaces that should be implemented by the services
 - Security with JWT authentication